 In this blog post, we wanted to share places to visit as well as a few tips and hints for making the most of your trip to Monaco.

 There are many beautiful gardens in Monaco, and all of them are perfectly trimmed and litter-free, including the Les Jardins Saint-Martin that’s best known for the memorial statue of Prince Albert I and fantastic views over the Medeterenien.

 Jardin Exuetique gardens offer fantastic views over the harbour and royal palace and are also home to thousands of cacti.
-Princess Grace Rose Garden with 315 varieties of the rosebush is yet another Springtime is the best for seeing flowers in full bloom
+Princess Grace Rose Garden with 315 varieties of a rosebush is yet another Springtime that is the best for seeing flowers in full bloom.

 #2.
 Visit Musée Oceanographique